DiamondLightSource/gas-hydrate-segmentation-unets/README.md

 #### Installation

-In order to run the scripts locally you will need an NVIDIA GPU, ideally with at least 8GB of memory and that supports CUDA 10 or greater.
-We recommend creating an [Anaconda](https://www.anaconda.com/products/individual#Downloads) environment using the `unet_environment.yaml` file found in `unet_methods`.
+In order to run the scripts you will need an NVIDIA GPU, ideally with at least 8GB of memory and that supports CUDA 10 or greater.
+For U-Net segmentation, we recommend using the [singularity container](#singularity-container).
+Otherwise, If you want to install locally, create an [Anaconda](https://www.anaconda.com/products/individual#Downloads) environment using the `unet_environment.yaml` file found in `unet_methods`.

 ```shell
 conda env create -n unet_env -f unet_methods/unet_environment.yaml